 Farming for the Future on Llŷn

-Our natural environment is under ever increasing pressures so we're going to be working closely with our tenants to try a new approach that helps redress the balance.
+Our natural environment is under ever increasing pressures so we're working closely with our tenants to try a new approach that helps redress the balance.

 What’s happened in the past?

-One commonly used method of encouraging farmers and land managers to sustain and increase wildlife has been through agri-environmental schemes, which can be quite prescriptive.
+One commonly used method of encouraging farmers and land managers to sustain and increase wildlife has been through government funded agri-environmental schemes.
+These schemes pay farmers to undertake specific actions for habitats and historic features on their farms.
+They can be quite prescriptive and inflexible and they have mixed success.

-Although these have been in part a success, we have continued to see a loss in wildlife and the general feeling within the farming community is that they are unable to use their knowledge of the land to any effect and are not empowered to make strides towards helping nature.
+Overall, current agri-environment schemes in Wales have not reversed the declines in wildlife.
+The general feeling within the farming community is that they are unable to use their knowledge of the land to any great effect and are not empowered to make strides towards helping nature.

 A different approach

-Greater success has been seen in some of our European neighbouring countries through the adoption of a system commonly known as ‘payments for outcome’.
+Greater success has been seen in some of our European neighbouring countries through the adoption of a results or outcome based approach to payments.

-This type of scheme places the decision making in the hands of the farmer, and offers payments based on success.
+This type of scheme offers payments based on the desired outcomes for habitats or species, rather than specific actions, and places the decision making in the hands of the farmer.

-Simply speaking, the more that is offered and achieved, the more payments are made.
+Simply speaking, the more that the farmer can offer and achieve, the greater the payment.
 One scheme which highlights the success of this method more than any is in the Burren in Ireland.

 Trialling payments for outcomes